caroso1222/notyf/README.md

 // Create an instance of Notyf var notyf = new Notyf();

-// Display an alert notification notyf.alert('You must fill out the form before moving forward');
+// Display an error notification notyf.error('You must fill out the form before moving forward');

-// Display a success notification notyf.confirm('Your changes have been successfully saved!');
+// Display a success notification notyf.success('Your changes have been successfully saved!');
 ```

 ### CommonJS